bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

     in upcoming releases.
 Although we always try to be consistent, we cannot guarantee backwards compatibility for now.
 Please take this into consideration when using it.

-The main idea behind the ``bokeh.charts`` interface is to help the users to easily get their plot using a very high level API.
+``bokeh.charts`` provides a very high level API to create rich charts commonly used without having to access lower level components.

-Currently the ``bokeh.charts`` interface supports the following chart types:
+The current ``bokeh.charts`` interface implementation supports the following chart types:

 * ``Area`` (overlapped and stacked)
 * ``Bar`` (grouped and stacked)